Some basic numbers from today’s payment environment:

 Over 15 years of its existence, the PCI standard has repeatedly proven its effectiveness in reducing the riskiness of electronic transactions and preventing fraud.
-It is still considered the best way to maximise the protection of sensitive payment data at each stage of transaction processing.
+It's still considered the best way to maximise the protection of sensitive payment data at each stage of transaction processing.
 That’s why obtaining PCI DSS certification is a mandatory step for banks, PSPs, e-commerce businesses, and other institutions involved in the payment industry.

 What are the PCI DSS requirements?

 Even though PCI DSS compliance is not part of any law, it's an internationally-used set of regulations that comes with significant penalties and costs for organisations that don’t follow the requirements.
 Plus, being out of compliance can lead to serious security incidents, so it’s better to comply with the PCI standard to avoid the risk of data breaches that could highly damage your brand.

 PCI DSS compliance levels